jwstegemann/fritz2/www/src/pages/docs/40_StoreCreation.md

 object InputStore : RootStore<String>("") {
     val input = handle<String> { _, input ->
         SaveStore.save(input) // call other store`s handler
-        input // do not forget to return the "next" store state!
+        input // do not forget to return the new store state }
-    }
 }
 ```